2026 수특 영독연 14강 변형문제 (1-9번)

 2 Sal의 암 수술

-Tears were ____ down my face.
+____ were streaming down my face.

-____ prayed like I had never prayed before.
+I prayed like I had never ____ before.

-The doctor finally came into the ____
+The doctor ____ came into the room.

-All ____ could see was his eyes.
+All I could see was his ____

-I started to cry again, but with joy this time that this man I loved would be by my side again, healthy and smiling and looking forward to all the ____ things that life had in store for us.
+I started to cry again, but with joy this time that this man I loved would be by my side again, healthy and smiling and looking forward to all the beautiful things that ____ had in store for us.

 3 과학 전문어를 독자의 눈높이에 맞게 다시 표현하기